huanshankeji/gradle-common/README.md

 }
 ```

+## Common Gradle dependencies

+The `common-gradle-dependenicies` module includes dependencies and their versions that we use in our projects.

+Please note that this project often has breaking/incompatible changes, and the Gradle plugin modules depend on a certain version of `common-gradle-dependenicies` as its library dependency.
+If you use both the Gradle plugins and `common-gradle-dependenicies` in your project and encounter `java.lang.NoClassDefFoundError` when loading your Gradle build, please consider updating them to matching versions.

 ## Developer notices

 1. IntelliJ IDEA doesn't work well with applying plugins to script plugins in project sources.
 If a script plugin's code does not resolve, try restarting IntelliJ IDEA.